99designs/gqlgen/docs/content/reference/apq.md

 In order to enable Automatic Persisted Queries you need to change your client.
 For more information see [Automatic Persisted Queries Link](https://github.com/apollographql/apollo-link-persisted-queries) documentation.

-For the server you need to implement `PersistedQueryCache` interface and pass instance to `handler.EnablePersistedQueryCache` option.
+For the server you need to implement the `graphql.Cache` interface and pass an instance to the `extension.AutomaticPersistedQuery` type.
+Make sure the extension is applied to your GraphQL handler.

 See example using [go-redis](https://github.com/go-redis/redis) package below:
 ```go